Mudcat Grant: Early life

 Grant was born in Lacoochee, Florida, on August 13, 1935.
 He was one of seven children of James Sr. and Viola Grant.
 His father died when Grant was two years old.
 He attended Moore Academy in nearby Dade City, where he played football, basketball, and baseball.
 Grant was awarded a scholarship to play football and baseball at Florida A&M University.
 However, he dropped out during his sophomore year in order to support his family through financial difficulty.
-He was signed as an amateur free agent by the Cleveland Indians before the 1954 season.

 Professional career

-Grant played four seasons in the minor leagues from 1954 to 1957.
+Grant signed as an amateur free agent with the Cleveland Indians before the 1954 season.
+He played four seasons in the minor leagues from 1954 to 1957.
 Grant played winter baseball in Colombia in 1956 and in Cuba with Almendares in 1957.
 He made his MLB debut on April 17, 1958, at the age of 22, winning a complete game against the Kansas City Athletics.
-His best season in Cleveland was in 1961 when he had a won-loss record of 15–9 and a 3.86 earned run average.
+His best season in Cleveland was in 1961 when he had a win-loss record of 15–9 and a 3.86 earned run average.
 In June 1964, he was traded to the Minnesota Twins and had a record of 11–9 for the remainder of the season.
 In 1965 Grant had the best year of his career.
 He was 21–7 for the Twins, helping to lead the team to the 1965 World Series against the Los Angeles Dodgers.
 In 1965, Grant hosted a local Minneapolis variety television program, The Jim Grant Show, where he sang and danced.

-Grant finished 6th in voting for the 1965 American League MVP for leading the league in wins, won-loss percentage (.750), and shutouts (6).
+Grant finished 6th in voting for the 1965 American League MVP for leading the league in wins, win-loss percentage (.750), and shutouts (6).
 He also started 39 games and had 14 complete games, 270 1/3 innings pitched, 252 hits allowed, 34 home runs allowed, 107 runs allowed, 99 earned runs allowed, 61 walks, 142 strikeouts, 8 wild pitches, 1,095 batters faced, 2 intentional walks issued, and a 3.30 ERA.
 Grant's home run in the 6th game of the 1965 World Series was only the second by an American League pitcher during a World Series game.